 ‘Memories, you’re talking about memories.’

 Los Angeles.
 November, 2019.
-Industrial smokestacks belch fire into the sky and aircraft glide through the haze.
+Industrial smokestacks belch fire into the sky and flying cars glide through the haze.
 Architectural curiosities of the city, the Bradbury Building of 1893 and the Ennis-Brown house of 1924, are overwhelmed by twenty-first century megastructures.
 Rising from the mass of this megalopolis, the twin pyramids of the Tyrell Corporation emulate the pyramids of ancient Egypt.
 Interiors are Mayan-styled and decorated with Bonsai trees, the populace wear twentieth century fashions and go shopping in Arabian bazaars.
 Like the buildings being devoured by corrosive rain or obliterated by retrofitting, reality is collapsing as geography and history are swallowed up by the cultural schizophrenia.
 The presence of energy cannot hide the entropy: bright lights burn in an eternal night.
 This is a dreamscape where everything is ending and the spectacle of disintegration is rendered in intricate detail.
 The world is at once realistic and unreal in Blade Runner.

 The Nexus-6 Replicants are the embodiment of this terminal condition: biological high technology that is dying by design, they are without a past or a future.
 Replicants are simulated humans, stronger and at least as intelligent as their creators, a copy so perfect it is superior to the original – evolution, a copy without an original.
-Eldon Tyrell declares his creations to be ‘more human than human’, but the perfect simulacra are not without imperfections.
+Dr. Eldon Tyrell declares his creations to be ‘more human than human’, but the perfect simulacra are not without imperfections.
 Lacking the memories that are so necessary for the construction of self, the Nexus-6 Replicants are afflicted by an identity crisis.
 This crisis has been resolved in Rachael by simulating history, implanting memories to fabricate a past for her.
 The Tyrell Corporation has constructed her identity as it has engineered her body.
-Tyrell describes the procedure as gifting the past, unaware that his gift to Rachael has implications for humanity: she is a simulation so perfect that it has made suspect the reality it simulates.
+Tyrell describes this procedure as gifting the past, unaware that his gift to Rachael has implications for all of humanity: she is a simulation so perfect that it has made suspect the reality it simulates.
 At the core of the film is this identity crisis – this reality crisis.

-Blade Runner is about the discovery of truth and the disintegration of memory in a hyperreal (2) future society of failing signs and signifiers.
+Blade Runner is a film about the discovery of truth and the disintegration of memory in a hyperreal (2) future society of failing signs and signifiers.
 From the opening credits, the Vangelis score speaks the language of memory: beautiful and perilous and unbearably fragile.
 An atmosphere of doubt and paranoia pervades the film, personified by Deckard, the detective-assassin who searches for the truth in the shifting sands of this landscape, uncertain of his actions at every move.
 Bryant orders him to the Tyrell Corporation to try the Voight-Kampf test on Rachael.

 ‘And if the machine doesn’t work?’ asks Deckard, knowing Bryant has no answer.
 Rachael questions Deckard’s ethics, asking if he has ever retired a human by mistake.
 He says no.